Sports clubs play a vital role in our community and are an important place for positive healthy change.

 City of Greater Dandenong:

-Victorian Masters Athletics Springvale/Noble Park – working on Healthy Food and Beverages
+Victorian Masters Athletics Springvale/Noble Park – recognised for Healthy Food and Beverages (level 1), working on Healthy Food & Beverages (level 2/3)

 Noble Community Tennis Club – working on Inclusion (CALD)

 News and Events